Get started with Connect embedded components

 You can set these options when initializing StripeConnectInstance

-by passing values to the appearance
+by passing an Appearance to the appearance

 object.
 You can only use the Connect.js options to modify styles in Connect embedded components.
 The font family and background color of Connect embedded components can be overridden with CSS selectors, but Stripe doesn’t support overriding any other styles.